joeireland/iot-core-workshop/Workshop3-rules.md

    **PART 1:** Create a Lambda function which will act as the rule's action

    - Launch the **Google Chrome Secure Shell App**
    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi and press the **[ENTER] Connect** button.
-Note that the password to use when logging in is written on the brown box of your Raspberry Pi.
+Note that the password to use when logging in is written on your Raspberry Pi case.
+Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.

    ![SSH to Raspberry Pi](images/ssh-to-raspberry-pi.png)